-Our Members Only page contains minutes, budget information,
+Our Members Only page contains minutes, budget/finance information,

 most recent newsletter and other confidential information.

-Password and User ID are available to High Vista property owners
+Login and password are available to High Vista property owners

 by calling the office between 9:30 am - 2 pm Monday through Friday.

-Click the High Vista Amenity Assoc menu to see what the Amenity Association is and to go to its website.
+Click the High Vista Amenity Assoc menu for information on the Amenity Association and to go to its website.